ShapeScale’s body scanner shows exactly where you’re gaining and losing weight

 You may not want to buy the ShapeScale 3D body scanner unless you’re comfortable in your own skin.
 Using infrared depth sensors and a high-res camera, ShapeScale can create an amazingly accurate 3D image of your physique, from your bulging biceps to corpulent love handles.
-It’s now available for pre-order on the ShapeScale website for $499, and rest assured it’s been created for good, not evil.
+It’s now available for pre-order on the ShapeScale website for $1,799—heavily increased from a pre-order price of $499 in 2017.
+But rest assured, this physique-revealing body scanner has been created for good, not evil.

 Sure, the technology will give you an exacting view of all your fleshy flaws.
 It will also create a high-res 3D image of your butt.
 Unless you’re an Australian Instagram star, you may not have a lot of experience with, well… studying what’s on the other side.
 So just know belfies are in the program.